n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 1\.
 Login to your account with the Email and Password that you were given.

 2\.
-At your Dashboard, proceed to import any document
+At your Dashboard, proceed to import any document.

 3\.
-Click on the document to Open
+Click on the document to open it.

 4\.
 Now, scroll down the extracted fields page to **Line Items** section